Miroslav Pecarski: Return to Marist

-Return to KK Partizan
+Return to KK Partizan for the 1989 Yugoslav league finals

 After completing the 1988-89 season with Marist—in anticipation of the NBA draft where he had been set to be picked according to most projections (including Sports Illustrateds)—Pecarski came back to KK Partizan, re-joining them in April 1989 ahead of the Yugoslav League playoffs final series versus Jugoplastika.
 Returning to the club whose roster more-or-less stayed intact compared to the squad he had left the previous summer; the only difference being Goran Grbović replaced with young Predrag Danilović at small forward.
 A re-match of the previous season's Yugoslav League playoff finals, Partizan (having a home court advantage this time) ended up getting swept 0-3 in the best-of-five series after losing game one at home 73-74 then leaving the court before the end of game two in Split with Jugopplastika up 75-70.
 Game three was administratively awarded to Jugoplastika by the Yugoslav Basketball Federation (KSJ) as punishment for Partizan walking off the court in game two.